For class details, including times, click on "find courses now" on the registrar's page.

 Learning Outcomes:

-• Grow experience and knowledge in the creative process from pitch to delivery
+- Grow experience and knowledge in the creation of original works

 AET 353: ART MAKING IN VR